-Yoshi wanted to protest, but he knew it was no use and he remained a man of his word.
+Yoshi wanted to protest in his heart of hearts, but he knew it was no use and he remained a man of his word.
 “As I’ve said, I will do no such thing.
 I am only here to serve my lord as he sees fit.”

 Yoshi’s lord looked conflicted, “Perhaps, we should rethink this, given the new situation that has arisen.”

 “What’s that supposed to mean?”
 Asuka’s father asked just as a loud scream of horror erupted from outside.